 When & where: 25–26 August 2018, London

 The UK's oldest and most prestigious dance event can pack its lineup with the very biggest acts in world electronic music, year after year.
-In fact, in a program featuring Martin Garrix, Armin van Buuren, Knife Party, Annie Mac and over 200 more artists, you'd struggle to find a notable DJ that wasn't at Creamfields 2015.
+In fact, in a program featuring over 200 artists, you'd struggle to find a notable DJ that hasn't played Creamfields.

 When & where: 23–26 August 2018, Daresbury